sedson/Net-Ruin/README.md

-# Project 1 – 1000 Lost Flowers
+# Project 1 – ASCII Adventure Game

 This is a game about exploring a map in order to find lost items.
 The game will be based on a tiled grid of divs and use simple ASCII-style graphics (see references at bottom).
 The grid tiles will derive from a single tile class that can contain different objects, behaviors, and logics.